A performer reads from a journal at SO THIS SUCKS: The Annual Anti Valentine's Day Show From About Last Night.

 Advertising

-Solo on V-Day?
-Whether you’re happily single, just dumped or dating long-distance, check out our list of Valentine’s Day events and things to do where it’s alright to be a party of one (or a party of many, if you round up your untethered pals for a friend date) on February 14.
-Step away from that singles bar and check out these things to do for singles instead.
+Flying solo this Valentine’s Day?
+Whether you’re happily single, just dumped or dating long-distance, check out our list of V-Day events and things to do where it’s more than all right to be a party of one (or a party of many, if you round up your untethered pals for a friend date) this Valentine’s weekend.
+Step away from that singles bar, and check out these things to do for singles instead—whether you want to mark the holiday in your own way or just pretend it doesn’t exist.

 RECOMMENDED: See more Valentine’s Day ideas in Los Angeles